Microsofts Azure DevOps is a great online CI/CD tool for developers and teams. Some of its most important features are:

 If anything happens during your build that’s serious enough to make it fail, you can check the logs of that build to figure out what happened.

 If you navigate to a broken build, you will see all the different steps on the left and can click on the one that has a red cross in front.
-This will open the log for that particular step and it will show error messages in bold red so you can investigate what went wrong.
+This will open the log for that particular step and you can scroll through it to find the error messages in bold red so you can investigate what went wrong.
 Sometimes these errors will be easy to fix, like a failing unit test or a missing file but sometimes they can be a little bit harder.
-And then there’s always the option to trigger a new build to see if that does the trick.

 4. Create release definition and deploy!